 - Is shown to produce tumors in critical organs, per almost 200 documented articles

-The EPA adds some concerning facts about NDMA, which include that it:
+The Environmental Protection Agency (EPA) adds some concerning facts about NDMA, including that it:

 - Was used in the production of rocket fuel